 Sustainable management of groundwater resources under climate and land-use change requires predictive models simulating all relevant hydrological and (biogeo)chemical processes as coupled systems, explicitly accounting for feedback mechanisms.
 Such physics-based coupled modelling platforms have now reached a state in which they start to get applied in quantitative water resources man-agement.
 Extensions to water quality, however, are still in their infancy and face particular challenges on the conceptual level and in upscaling to the catchment scale.

-The RTG is closely related to the Collaborative Research Center CAMPOS - Catchment as Reactors and the Helmholtz Center for Environmental Research UFZ, facilitating interdisciplinary research in the fields of water and solute fluxes at the catchment scale as a function of climate and land use changes.
+The RTG is closely related to the Collaborative Research Center CAMPOS - Catchment as Reactors, facilitating interdisciplinary research in the fields of water and solute fluxes at the catchment scale as a function of climate and land use changes.